Disclaimer: I don't own Pokémon.

 Latios stared at her silently, his eyes judging.
 "Well?
 You bring this up to me instead of Rayquaza because…" he left the sentence hanging, waiting for her to explain her motives.

 "I can't do it alone.
-I'd ask my father, but he's not in Sky Pillar at the moment.
-Plus he'd have the same problem as me anyways.
-Most of these horrors happen in well-populated areas, namely human cities.
-I can't get in and out of there on my own.
+I'd ask my father, but, he'd have the same problem as I. Most of these horrors happen in human cities.
+I can't get in and out of there on my own without being noticed and neither can he.
 Not with my massive size, especially if I'm bringing hurt Pokémon out as well.
 I can't stop these humans and help these Pokémon without some human seeing me even under the cover of night.
 Some humans who may see me might think the wrong thing about my actions.
 That's why I need your illusion and psychic powers, Latios.
-To cover me while I deal with these… vile enslavers," the black Rayquaza explained.
-"Plus, you're the one that has skill and experience when it comes to dealing with humans and their inventions and excessively populous settlements."
+To cover me while I deal with these… vile monsters," the black Rayquaza explained.
+"Plus, you're the one that has skill and experience when it comes to dealing with humans and their inventions."

 Latios hummed softly, quietly thinking about the Legendary Princess' words.
 "I see, that's a noble way to think," the Eon Pokémon commented.
 "You sound a lot like your parents when talking like that.
 Giratina and Rayquaza would approve of it."